|Salary:||£54,984 per annum|

 LSE is committed to building a diverse, equitable and truly inclusive university

-Salary is competitive with peer institutions and commensurate with experience, taking into account pay equity within the Department.
-The salary scale starts at £54,984 per annum (pay award pending) and can be found on the LSE website
+Salary is no less than £54,984 per annum (pay award pending) and the salary scale can be found on the LSE website

-To apply, please go to www.lse.ac.uk/LSEJobs.
+To apply for this post, please go to www.lse.ac.uk/LSEJobs.
 If you have any technical queries with applying on the online system, please use the “contact us” links at the bottom of the LSE Jobs page.
-For general queries about the role, please email firstname.lastname@example.org.
+Should you have any queries about the role, please email Sam Colegate, Department Manager, at email@example.com.

-The closing date for receipt of applications is 11th November 2018 (23.59 UK time).
-We are unable to accept any late applications.
+The closing date for receipt of applications is 26th April 2019 (23.59 UK time).
+Regrettably, we are unable to accept any late applications.

 Type / Role: